Chris Brooks (gymnast): 2016 Rio Olympics

 On June 25, 2016, Brooks was named to the five-man United States men's gymnastics Olympic team.
 He represented the United States in August 2016, in the 2016 Summer Olympics in Rio de Janeiro, alongside team members Jake Dalton, Sam Mikulak, Alex Naddour, and Danell Leyva.
 Brooks finished second in the all-around at the U.S. Olympic trials in St. Louis.
 On August 4, 2016, it was reported by the Houston Chronicle, that Brooks had been named captain of the US men's Olympic gymnastics team.
 In Rio, Brooks finished 14th in the individual men's all-around competition.

 Personal life

 Brooks's father, Larry, was also a gymnast which is how he got involved with the sport.
 Both Brooks' brother and sister have had involvement in gymnastics as well.
 His father died in a car accident in 2008.
 After he graduated and trained for an additional year at the University of Oklahoma, his brother, Nick coached him for two years.

 As of February 2017, he has been in a relationship with 2012 Olympic gymnast Jordyn Wieber.
-They announced their engagement on October 5, 2021.
-They married on May 28, 2023.
-On December 18, 2024, Chris and Jordyn announced they were pregnant.
+They announced their engagement on October 5, 2021 and they married on May 28, 2023.
+On December 18, 2024, the pair announced they were pregnant; their daughter was born in June 2025.